Manual Milling Machine

 Applications

-• One-off brackets and mounting plates
+• Prototype brackets and plates

-• Keyways, slots, and pockets in shafts or blocks
+• Keyways, slots, and simple pockets

 When to Choose Manual Milling Machine